Kulgar/cic_payment/README.markdown

-# Paiement CIC
+# CIC Payment

-Paiement CIC is a plugin to ease credit card payment with the CIC / Credit Mutuel banks system version 3.0.
+CIC Payment is a plugin to ease credit card payment with the CIC / Credit Mutuel banks system version 3.0.
 It's a Ruby on Rails port of the connexion kits published by the bank.

 * The banks payment [site](http://www.cmcicpaiement.fr)